 COVID-19 Relief Package: ADA Letter to Congressional Leadership

-On Tuesday, February 16, 2021, CEO for the American Diabetes Association, Tracey D. Brown sent a letter to congressional leadership outlining priorities for people with diabetes in the COVID-19 relief package currently being negotiated.
+On Tuesday, February 16, 2021, former CEO for the ADA, Tracey D. Brown sent a letter to congressional leadership outlining priorities for people with diabetes in the COVID-19 relief package currently being negotiated.

-Much like other medical advances, access to diabetes technologies often depends on your ZIP code, income bracket or skin color.
-Black children with type 1 diabetes are almost four times less likely to be using an insulin pump than their white peers.
+Much like other medical advances, access to diabetes technologies often depends on your ZIP code, income bracket, or skin color.
+Black children with type 1 diabetes are almost four times less likely to use an insulin pump than their white peers.
 Considering all factors, it should come as no surprise that Black Americans die of diabetes at double the rate of white Americans.
 Authored by Tracey D. Brown and Jared Watkin.

 Preserving the Affordable Care Act is Crucial to People with Diabetes

 In 2010, Congress passed landmark legislation—the Patient Protection and Affordable Care Act (ACA)—that vastly improved health care coverage and quality for millions of Americans, particularly those otherwise uninsured.
 As the Supreme Court yet again takes up an existential question about the constitutionality of the ACA, its future is at best uncertain.
 This threat is grave for people with diabetes.